usnistgov/oscal-xproc3/profile-resolution/readme.md

 Since all three are marked with the same top-level `type='apply-profile-resolver'`, they cannot be used together, but may instead be switched for one another.

 #### Running the pipeline locally using its XSLT driver

-If you have run the [setup/GRAB-PROFILE-RESOLVER-XSLT.xpl](setup/GRAB-PROFILE-RESOLVER-XSLT.xpl) pipeline successfully, you have copies of the XSLT needed for profile resolution, and can execute it locally.
+If you have run the [setup/GRAB-PROFILE-RESOLVER-XSLT.xpl](setup/GRAB-PROFILE-RESOLVER-XSLT.xpl) pipeline successfully, you have a copy of the XSLT needed for profile resolution, and can execute it locally.

-(Or if you acquire copies for yourself, of course.)
+(Or if you acquire a copy for yourself, of course. )

+This XSLT takes the form of several transformations to be executed in sequence over an input profile (each one working on the results of its predecessor).

+These can be sequenced using XProc or by using their own XSLT 'driver' to pull them together.

-The pipeline [src/apply-profile-resolver.xpl](rc/apply-profile-resolver.xpl) executes this transformation sequence using the top-level [lib/resolver-xslt/oscal-profile-RESOLVE.xsl](lib/resolver-xslt/oscal-profile-RESOLVE.xsl) XSLT.
+The pipeline [src/apply-profile-resolver.xpl](src/apply-profile-resolver.xpl) executes this transformation sequence using the top-level [lib/resolver-xslt/oscal-profile-RESOLVE.xsl](lib/resolver-xslt/oscal-profile-RESOLVE.xsl) XSLT.

 #### Calling the driver stylesheet in from a remote location

-The pipeline [src/apply-profile-resolver-remotely.xpl](rc/apply-profile-resolver-remotely.xpl) calls the same XSLT from its Github repository home, to be delivered to the pipeline at runtime.
+The pipeline [src/apply-profile-resolver-remotely.xpl](src/apply-profile-resolver-remotely.xpl) calls the same XSLT from its Github repository home, to be delivered to the pipeline at runtime.

 #### Running the pipeline as a sequence of discrete transformation steps